 Source: Hazard Mitigation Team, City of Hudson

-Note: Definitions for vulnerability, probability, and magnitude classifications provided in Section 3.1.1
+Note: Definitions for vulnerability, probability, and magnitude provided in Section 3.1.1.
+SSC = Shrink-Swell Cycle

-The map on the following page of the relationship of FEMA defined floodplains to city facilities, mobile home and RV parks in Hudson surrounding areas.
+The map on the following page of the relationship of FEMA defined floodplains to structures in Hudson and surrounding areas.